 As well as introducing a moratorium on forfeiture for commercial tenants, the Government has also enacted an extensive package of measures designed to protect residential tenants, and to a lesser extent their landlords.
 The key provisions included:

-Except in very limited circumstances, landlords will face significant delay before being able to obtain evict residential tenants and the Courts will be dealing with a substantial backlog following the lifting of the stay on possession proceedings after 20 September 2020.
+Except in very limited circumstances, landlords will face significant delay before being able to evict residential tenants and the Courts will be dealing with a substantial backlog following the lifting of the stay on possession proceedings after 20 September 2020.
 A new free mediation pilot is currently underway in the hope that landlords and tenants will be able to resolve their disputes at an early stage of the possession process without the need for a formal court hearing.

 For the most part, contractual and statutory interventions to date have made it abundantly clear that the rent debt already outstanding has not been relieved, but merely delayed.
 The situation is not a long-term solution.
 Tenants are facing a mounting debt which will have to be repaid at some point.
 Most are presumably hoping that there will eventually be a surge in their business which will make up for the current loss of trading – that remains to be seen.
 But others will be considering restructuring or insolvency options such as an administration or company voluntary arrangement, which we have already seen for the likes of Debenhams, Carluccio's and Travelodge.